Ashley has spent the past 12 years as a Corporate Recruiter and knows all the do's and don'ts of job hunting to set you up for success.

 Whether you’ve recently lost your job, or just in the market for something new, job hunting can be a time consuming, unsure and painful undertaking.
 Some people just jump right in and start applying to anything and everything they see.
-This is a waste of time, will make you look unprepared and un-targeted.
+This is a waste of time.
 Remember, you’re looking for the next stepping stone in your career path, and a company you’ll hopefully spend many years at, not to mention a place and people you’ll spend more time with than your home and family.
 You better get it right!

 I’ve spent the past 12 years in Corporate Recruiting and have also been on the other side of the table many times myself, as a job seeker.
 I know what works, what doesn’t, what’s important, what’s not, and will share a strategy that, if executed well, should result in a successful job search and land you a job you’ll love.